zaproxy/zaproxy-website/site/content/blog/2022-08-25-zap-on-raspberry-pi/index.md

 The Raspberry Pi has now started a VNC server session at ***your raspberry pi ip:1*** remember this address as it is needed later.

-Install any VNC client software from the Google Playstore and launch the application add new host using ***your raspberry pi ip:1*** as Host address, use the user that created the vnc server on your raspberry pi and the password you created.
+Install any VNC client software from the Google Play store and launch the application add new host using ***your raspberry pi ip:1*** as Host address, use the user that created the vnc server on your raspberry pi and the password you created.

 ## Step 3 : Installing a windows manager and a desktop manager on the raspberry pi
 When i was going through this set up initially i tried to make it as light weight and minimalistic as possible, i installed only X , dmenu and a windows manager , i3  but the VNC clients weren't recognising the shortcut keys to run the terminal and dmenu  even after editing i3's config so i had to install a desktop manager , lxde.